Main findings of the October global overview:

-- In Southern Africa, land preparation and the planting of summer crops are ongoing, and the Copernicus C3S Multimodel seasonal rainfall forecast for the November 2022 to January 2023 period is favourable overall, except for south-western Angola, north-western Namibia, northern Zambia, northern Mozambique and northern Malawi.
-The harvesting of winter wheat is nearing completion and production prospects are very favourable for South Africa and Zimbabwe.
+- In Southern Africa, land preparation and the planting of summer crops has started in some parts of the region.
+The Copernicus rainfall forecast for the November 2023-January 2024 period points to drier-than-average conditions for most of the region, except for northern Angola, northwestern Zambia and northern Mozambique where wetter-than-average conditions are forecast.
+The harvesting of winter wheat is nearing completion and production prospects are favourable for South Africa and Zimbabwe.

 - Publication date

 - Joint Research Centre